tooka-org/tooka/README.md

    * **Windows**: `C:\Users\<user>\AppData\Roaming\github.benji377\tooka\data`
    * **macOS**: `/Users/<user>/Library/Application Support/io.github.benji377.tooka`
 4. Run `tooka sort` to apply your rules to a folder

+> [!IMPORTANT]
+> **Always perform a dry-run first** using `tooka sort --dry-run` to review what files will be moved, renamed, or deleted.
+Tooka is not responsible for lost or changed files.
+Proceed carefully!

 5. Explore all options with `tooka --help`

 ---